PankajRodage/Housing-Data-Analysis/README.md

 Reporting Issues: Open an issue on the GitHub repository if you encounter bugs or have feature requests.
 Providing Feedback: Suggestions for improvements can be discussed in the issues section or through pull requests.

-# License:
+# License

 # Credits and Acknowledgments
 Contributors: Pankaj Shrishail Rodage
 Libraries: This project utilizes libraries like Pandas, NumPy, Matplotlib, and Seaborn.
 Thanks to their authors for these powerful tools.
 Resources: Special thanks to the data source providers and any other third-party resources used in this project.

-# For any questions, support, or feedback, please contact:
+# For any questions, support, or feedback, please contact

 Name: Pankaj Shrishail Rodage
 Email: rodagepankaj441@gmail.com